 Cornerstone’s greatest asset is its staff.
-Dr. Shakespeare and Armao are proud and fortunate to work with the following team:
+Our doctors are proud and fortunate to work with the following team:

 Kris received her BS in Animal Science from Cornell in 1982.
 She returned to her native Long Island where she and her husband raised 2 children.
 During this time Kris earned her technician license and worked for many years in a busy 5 doctor practice.
 She also taught veterinary technology to students at Suffolk Community College.
 Kris and her husband came back to Ithaca in 2005 and she joined Cornerstone in 2009.
 Kris’s technical skills and expertise are a welcome addition to the practice.
 If your pet needs blood drawn, a vaccination or nail trim, Kris is likely the person you will meet.
 Besides being an excellent cook and gardener, Kris manages to find time to breed and raise the occasional litter of Labrador Retrievers.

 Denise worked with us in the past and she has moved back to Ithaca from the island of sunny St.Croix to rejoin our team.
 She enjoys working with her horses in her spare time and has several dog and cat pals as well.
 She is also an avid supporter of the Cornell Farrier Scholarship program.
 She is an invaluable member of our team!